Riemannian distance and symplectic embeddings in cotangent bundle: Preliminaries

 For a generic choice of the Riemannian metric $g$ we have that $W^u(\gamma_-) \pitchfork W^s(\gamma_+)$ for all $\gamma_-, \gamma_+ \in Crit(\mathcal{L})$.
 This intersection is a finite-dimensional manifold whose dimension is equal to the difference $i(\gamma_-) - i(\gamma_+),$ where $i(\gamma)$ is the Morse index of a geodesic $\gamma$.
 Since we work in the ungraded setting, we do not keep track of the indices.
 The manifold $W^u(\gamma_-) \cap W^s(\gamma_+)$ admits a free action by $\mathbb{R}$ and we define $\mathcal{M}(\gamma_-, \gamma_+)$ to be the quotient by this action.
 The differential $\partial: CM(\mathcal{P}(q_0,q_1)) \to CM(\mathcal{P}(q_0,q_1)),$ is defined by

-From standard techniques, it follows that $\partial \circ \partial = 0$.
-The Morse complex $CM(\mathcal{P}(q_0,q_1))$ is quasi-isomorphic to the Wrapped Floer complex $CW(T_{q_0}^*N, T_{q_1}^*N),$ using counts of geometric objects (see \cite{APS08}).
+From the standard techniques, it follows that $\partial \circ \partial = 0$.
+The Morse complex $CM(\mathcal{P}(q_0,q_1))$ is quasi-isomorphic to the Wrapped Floer complex of two fibers $CW(T_{q_0}^*N, T_{q_1}^*N),$ using counts of geometric objects (see \cite{APS08}).
 In \cite[Section 5]{Ab12}, it was shown that this quasi-isomorphism admits a right inverse, which is also defined by a suitable count of geometric objects.
 Now we formulate the theorem which combines these results. \begin{theorem}\cite{APS08, Ab12} For a closed Riemannian $(N,g)$ and $q_0, q_1 \in N$ there are quasi-isomorphisms

 such that $\Theta \circ \mathcal{F}$ is chain homotopic to the identity. \end{theorem} We will spend the rest of this section defining $\Theta$ and $\mathcal{F}$.
 For $\gamma \in Crit(\mathcal{L})$ and $x \in Crit(\mathcal{A}_H)$ we define $\mathcal{M}^{\Theta}(\gamma, x)$ to be the set of maps $u:[0,+\infty) \times [0,1] \to T^*N$ such that